Back to Book/course

 • His-Purkinje network: 20–40 depolarizations per minute.

-The reason that the sinoatrial node is the primary pacemaker is simply that it has the fastest automaticity.
-Heart rhythm is directed by the fastest pacemaker because that pacemaker will depolarize before the competing pacemakers and reset their “clocks” before they discharge an action potential.
-The list also indicates that automaticity diminishes gradually with the distance from the sinoatrial node.
-This stepwise decline in automaticity is referred to as the pacemaker hierarchy of the heart.
+The sinoatrial node serves as the primary pacemaker of the heart simply because it possesses the fastest automaticity.
+Heart rhythm is governed by the fastest pacemaker, as it depolarizes before competing pacemakers, resetting their “clocks” before they can generate an action potential.
+Furthermore, automaticity gradually decreases with increasing distance from the sinoatrial node.
+This stepwise decline in automaticity is referred to as pacemaker hierarchy.

 The sinoatrial node may become dysfunctional and fail to depolarize.
 This could potentially result in cardiac arrest but it rarely does, because the absence of sinoatrial impulses will allow for one of the other pacemakers to take over the heart rhythm.
-This behavior is the reason why the other pacemakers are often referred to as latent pacemakers.
+This behavior is the reason why other pacemakers are referred to as latent pacemakers.
 Any rhythm that replaces the sinus rhythm is referred to as an escape rhythm.
 In case the sinoatrial node is dysfunctional, an escape rhythm will most likely come from atrial myocardium, because it has the second-highest rate of spontaneous depolarization.
-If the atrial myocardium also fails to generate action potentials, it is likely that an escape rhythm will come from cells around the atrioventricular node and so on.
-Note that the ventricular myocardium does not possess automaticity.
+If the atrial myocardium also fails to generate action potentials, an escape rhythm will likely come from cells around the atrioventricular node, and so on.
+Note that the ventricular myocardium does not normally possess automaticity.

 The automaticity in the sinoatrial node increases during physical exercise.
 The increased automaticity is a normal reaction since the cardiac output must increase during exercise.
 This is an example of a normal (physiological) increase in automaticity.
 However, in certain circumstances, the automaticity in the sinoatrial node and the other latent pacemakers can increase without physiological motivation.
 Some examples follow: